shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “So the story goes.”
 Ersatzica nodded.

-“And I’m worried about you, sis.
+“And I’m worried about you, Ersie.
 So far you’re the only one who’s managed to use the boots to turn into a cat.
 What does that say about you?
 Your soul?”

-Ersatzica clenched the scar on her stomache.
+Ersatzica clenched the scar on her stomach.

 “And here you are turning into a cat for fun.
 If you keep going down this path, you’re going to turn into a cat with no way back.”
 Muddy burst out into tears.
 “And I… I’d lose my… my s-sister… and bes-st… my best friend!”
 She leaned closer to Ersie, but with a quick glance at her cat form, she scooched away instead and leaned on her elbows.